thomas-melville/myNotes/General/Career_Development/Python/files.md

 access modes

 * a	append
+* x exclusive access, fails if it already exists
 * r	read
 * * if the file doesn't exist it throws an exception
 * w	write, will overwrite existing data.
 It's called clobbering